The Best Trail-Running Shoes of 2023: Tested

 Other Top Performers

-Test Results: It’s the ultimate trifecta: lightweight, tacky traction, and so comfortable you’ll (almost) forget you’re wearing them.
-That’s the wizardry behind the Mafate Speed 4, HOKA’s latest offering that underwent a total redesign and came out pleasing our entire testing team: “I have nothing bad to say about these!”
-The cushioned, responsive feel comes from the new midsole: double-stacked layers of Profly+ on top and traditional Profly foam underneath.
+It's the ultimate trifecta: lightweight, tacky traction and so comfortable you'll (almost) forget you're wearing them.
+That's the wizardry behind the Mafate Speed 4, the latest HOKA offering that underwent a total redesign and came out pleasing our entire testing team: "I have nothing bad to say about these!"
+The cushioned, responsive feel comes from the new midsole: double-stacked layers of ProFly+ on top and traditional ProFlyfoam underneath.
 While both EVA foams are softer in the heel and firmer during toe-off, the top layer is treated differently to boost foam expansion.
-The end result is a soft and bouncy top with a durable layer below.
-When combined with HOKA’s classic rocker (the sole slightly curves upwards like a smile), our Colorado-based tester found herself easily moving through varying terrain without any complaints.
+The result is a soft and bouncy top with a durable layer below.
+When combined with the classic HOKA rocker (the sole slightly curves upward like a smile), ProFly had one Colorado-based tester easily moving through varying terrain without any complaints.

-A host of 5-millimeter lugs line the Vibram Megagrip outsole with Vibram Litebase construction.
-Megagrip is known as one of the stickier rubbers out there but it’s heavy, so the Litebase version boasts the same traction in a thinner-and-lighter compound.
-“It didn’t matter if I was scrambling up gritty rocks or bombing down mucky slopes; I felt solid,” reports one of our crew.
-There is still a fair bit of exposed EVA foam to help slash ounces, but durability didn’t suffer during 50 miles of testing.
-Final thoughts: Give ‘em a go.
-Buy here.
+A host of 5-millimeter lugs line the Vibram® Megagrip outsole with Vibram® Litebase construction.
+Megagrip is known as one of the stickier rubbers out there, but it's heavy; the Litebase version boasts the same traction in a thinner-and-lighter compound.
+"It didn't matter if I was scrambling up gritty rocks or bombing down mucky slopes; I felt solid," reports one of our crew.
+There is still a fair bit of exposed EVA foam to help slash ounces, but durability didn't suffer during 50 miles of testing.
+Final thoughts: Give 'em a go.
+Buy here

 Bottom Line: The lower profile combined with the maximum cushioning in the redesigned midsole makes the HOKA Mafate Speed 4 a perfect blend of comfort, efficiency and all-around versatility.